 The Profile Location Paradox

 Here's something most guys don't consider.
 The dating profile that got you tons of matches in Bali might completely bomb in Berlin.
-The photos, the bio, the humor-it's all context-dependent.
+The photos, the bio, the humor.
+It's all context-dependent.

 A picture of you surfing in Southeast Asia might look adventurous there, but it could come across as a disconnected backpacker in a sophisticated European capital.
 Your profile needs to be versatile, a chameleon that adapts to any environment.